 There are two important survival statistics that you will commonly see in research about brain tumors: overall survival (OS) and progression-free survival (PFS).
-OS is the percentage of people in the group under study who live past a defined point in time - such as 1 or 2 years.
+OS is the percentage of people in the group under study who are alive at a certain point in time - such as 1 or 2 years.
 Just because a 1-year or 2-year survival statistic is reported does not mean that you will live for 1 or 2 years.
 Rather, it means that on average the people described in that particular research lived for that length of time.